A move to Turkey may be triggered by a desire for a change in lifestyle: a long-awaited opportunity

 Turkey is a place with splendid beauty, has excellent flora and fauna.
 The geographical location of

-Turkey along with its favorable climate has made Turkey very rich about flora and fauna.
+Turkey along with its favourable climate has made Turkey very rich about flora and fauna.

-Turkey and grow in nature nowhere else in the world.
-Turkey is the only country in the world under the
+to Turkey and grow in nature nowhere else in the world.
+Turkey is the only country in the world

-influence of 3 botanical geographical regions.
-Also famous bioclimatists concurred that Turkey is the
+under the influence of 3 botanical geographical regions.
+Also famous bioclimatists concurred that

-in Turkey are estimated to be over 80% of the ones found in the whole continent of Europe.
-The diversity
+found in Turkey are estimated to be over 80% of the ones found in the whole continent of Europe.
+The

-of fauna in Turkey is even greater than that of wild plants.
-While the number of species throughout
+diversity of fauna in Turkey is even greater than that of wild plants.
+While the number of species

-Europe as a whole is around 60.000, in Turkey they number over 80.000.
-If subspecies are also counted,
+throughout Europe as a whole is around 60.000, in Turkey they number over 80.000.
+If subspecies are

-local bird species are 456 in Turkey.
-Besides the diversity of species, Turkey is also an important
+and local bird species are 456 in Turkey.
+Besides the diversity of species, Turkey is also an

-habitat for breeding birds like, northern bald ibis, white headed duck, blue cheeked bee eater, spur
+important habitat for breeding birds like, northern bald ibis, white headed duck, blue cheeked bee

-winged plover and black francolin that are under the threat of extinction.
-Turkey's Aegean and
+eater, spur winged plover and black francolin that are under the threat of extinction.
+Turkey's

-Mediterranean shores provide a refuge for Mediterranean monk seals and Caretta Caretta turtles.
-Today,
+Aegean and Mediterranean shores provide a refuge for Mediterranean monk seals and Caretta

 Turkey is one of the rare countries in the world which has an article related to sports in her

-mental health of Turkish citizens of all ages and encourages the spread of sports among the masses.
-The
+and mental health of Turkish citizens of all ages and encourages the spread of sports among the

-State protects successful athletes."
-In recent years, with investments made in the field of sports,
+masses.
+The State protects successful athletes."
+In recent years, with investments made in the field

-scientific research and the increase in importance placed by the State on sports policy, sports in
+of sports, scientific research and the increase in importance placed by the State on sports policy,

-Turkey became a well-liked and interesting event both as a performance sport and for the utilization of
+sports in Turkey became a well-liked and interesting event both as a performance sport and for the

-and wrestling (which is considered as the ancestral sport) are also popular.
-Furthermore, important
+track-and-field and wrestling (which is considered as the ancestral sport) are also popular.

 RESTAURANTS AND TRADITIONAL CUISINE

-It is said that there are three major kinds of cuisines in the world; Turkish, Chinese, and French.
-Fully
+It is said that there are three major kinds of cuisines in the world: Turkish, Chinese, and French.

-justifying its reputation, Turkish Cuisine is always a pleasant surprise for the visitor.
-In addition to
+Fully justifying its reputation, Turkish Cuisine is always a pleasant surprise for the visitor.
+In

-being the refined product of centuries of experience, Turkish Cuisine has a very pure quality.
-The
+addition to being the refined product of centuries of experience, Turkish Cuisine has a very pure

-variety and simplicity of the recipes and the quality of the ingredients are guarantees of delicious
+quality.
+The variety and simplicity of the recipes and the quality of the ingredients are guarantees

-as Sütlaç, Tavuk gögsü, Helva, Kazandibi, Asure.
-Meanwhile the best-known Turkish dessert is
+such as Sütlaç, Tavuk gögsü, Helva, Kazandibi, Asure.
+Meanwhile the best-known Turkish dessert

 Among the national drinks one can easily name the Turkish coffee and the Turkish tea, but also ayran,